CLI Usage

 Options:

-• --logout - Logout and remove stored token
+• logout - Logout and remove stored token

 Example:

-run gears auth --logout
+gears auth logout

 gears session